pymc-labs/CausalPy/CONTRIBUTING.md

 - To indicate a work in progress please mark the PR as `draft`.
 Drafts may be useful to (1) indicate you are working on something to avoid duplicated work, (2) request broad review of functionality or API, or (3) seek collaborators.

 - All other tests pass when everything is rebuilt from scratch.
+Tests can be run with:

+    ```bash
+    make test
+    ```

 - When adding additional functionality, either edit an existing example, or create a new example (typically in the form of a Jupyter Notebook).
 Have a look at other examples for reference.
 Examples should demonstrate why the new functionality is useful in practice.